Tuesday, 14 July 2015

 TYPES OF EXPENDITURES AND REVENUES

-Revenue Expenditure: All the expenditures incurred on the functioning of the judiciary, maintaining law and order , routine administration, salaries, subsidies, pension for administrative stff and payments on past debts are classified as revenue expenditure.
+Revenue Expenditure: All the expenditures incurred on the functioning of the judiciary, maintaining law and order , routine administration, salaries, subsidies, pensions for administrative staff and payments on past debts are classified as revenue expenditure.

-Capital Expenditures: These include asset creating expenditures for providing public goods such as, dams, bridges & roads, and plants & machineries built for use in Govt. sector.
+Capital Expenditures: These include asset-creating expenditures for providing public goods such as dams, bridges & roads and plants & machinery built for use in the govt. sector.

-The Govt. has three choices for generating debt capital receipts: Borrowing domestically from the public; borrowing from external financial institutions; or , under extreme conditions, borrowing from Central Bank of the country.
+The govt. has three choices for generating debt capital receipts: borrowing domestically from the public; borrowing from external financial institutions; or , under extreme conditions, borrowing from the central bank of the country.

 TYPE OF DEFICIT: